rasbt/python-machine-learning-book/code/ch01/README.md

 "IPython Notebook" recently became the "[Jupyter Notebook](<http://jupyter.org>)"; Jupyter is an umbrella project that aims to support other languages in addition to Python including Julia, R, and many more.
 Don't worry, though, for a Python user, there's only a difference in terminology (we say "Jupyter Notebook" now instead of "IPython Notebook").

 The Jupyter notebook can be installed as usually via pip.

     $ pip install jupyter notebook

-Alternatively, you can use the Conda installer if you have Anaconda or Miniconda installed.
+Alternatively, we can use the Conda installer if we have Anaconda or Miniconda installed:

     $ conda install jupyter notebook

-To open a Jupyter notebook, `cd` to the directory that contains your code examples, e.g,.
+To open a Jupyter notebook, we `cd` to the directory that contains your code examples, e.g,.

     $ cd ~/code/python-machine-learning-book

-Next, you just need to execute
+and launch `jupyter notebook` by executing

     $ jupyter notebook

-And Jupyter will start in your default browser (typically running at [http://localhost:8888/](http://localhost:8888/)).
-Next, you can simply select the notebook you wish to open from the Jupyter menu.
+Jupyter will start in our default browser (typically running at [http://localhost:8888/](http://localhost:8888/)).
+Now, we can simply select the notebook you wish to open from the Jupyter menu.

 ![](./images/ipynb_ex2.png)